amankakar/ignit-cyfrin/asad-finding.md

 If the QI price surpasses the AVAX price, `registerWithPrevalidatedQiStake` could still proceed, while `registerWithStake` would fail under identical conditions.

 ## Impact
-•	Inconsistency in Usage: Users who meet the price requirement for one function may fail for the other.
+Users who meet the price requirement for one function may fail for the other.
 This discrepancy could cause confusion or unexpected transaction failures when switching between different staking registration methods.
-•	Potential Logic Flaw: If the business logic depends on avaxPrice being strictly greater than qiPrice, calls to `registerWithPrevalidatedQiStake` could allow situations that the contract otherwise intends to block.

 ## Tools Used
 Manual Review
 ## Recommendations
-1. Standardize Requirements:
-	• Ensure both `registerWithStake` and `registerWithPrevalidatedQiStake` follow the same condition if the design intends to require `avaxPrice > qiPrice`.
+Ensure both `registerWithStake` and `registerWithPrevalidatedQiStake` follow the same condition if the design intends to require `avaxPrice > qiPrice`.
-2. Explicit Checks:
-	• For registerWithStake, add require(avaxPrice > 0) explicitly if it’s necessary for clarity (though avaxPrice > qiPrice already implies avaxPrice > 0).
-	• For registerWithPrevalidatedQiStake, include require(avaxPrice > qiPrice) if the same logic is required across all staking methods.